maaydin/katacoda-scenarios/kubernetes-dojo/kubernetes-advanced/step3.md

-Deployment provides declarative updates for Pod/Pods
+Service is used to define a logical set of Pods and related policies used to access them.

 ## Katas

-Using kubectl, find the required fields of a deployment object
+Using kubectl, find the required fields of a service object

-Create nginx deployment with 1 replica

-Create nginx deployment with 3 replicas

-Delete your pod

-Scale down from 3 to 1

-Create a nginx deployment with 10 replicas using nginx:1.10.3

-Apply the manifest with --record option

-Set the deployment image to nginx:1.11.5

-Review the rollout status

-Check the rollout history

-Rollback the first revision
+Expose B2B to cluster

+Expose B2B to internet by opening a node port on 30080

+Expose B2B to internet by creating an ingress

+Check Endpoints of your service